 All students are provided a locker or designated space to store books and personal items while in the clinical setting.
 For purposes of security, all personal items must be kept in lockers.
+Students must provide their own pad lock.

 Name Tag and/or Student Identification Card